Elisabeth Elliot

 Elisabeth Elliot (née Howard; December 21, 1926 – June 15, 2015) was an American Christian missionary, author, and speaker.
-Her first husband, Jim Elliot, was killed in 1956 while attempting to make missionary contact with the Auca people (now known as Huaorani; also rendered as Waorani or Waodani) of eastern Ecuador.
+Her first husband, Jim Elliot, was killed in 1956 while attempting to make missionary contact with the Waorani people of eastern Ecuador.
 She later spent two years as a missionary to the tribe members who killed her husband.
-After living in South America for many years, she returned to the United States, wrote over twenty books, and became widely known as an author and a speaker.
+After living in South America for many years, she returned to the United States, wrote over 20 books, and became widely known as an author and a speaker.
 Elliot toured the country well into her seventies, sharing her knowledge and talking about her experience.

 Early life and education

 Elisabeth Elliot was born Elisabeth Howard in Brussels, Belgium, on December 21, 1926; her family included her missionary parents, four brothers, and one sister.
 Elisabeth's brothers, Thomas Howard and David Howard, are also authors.

-Her family moved to the Germantown neighborhood of Philadelphia, Pennsylvania, in the U.S. when she was a few months old.
+Her family moved to the Germantown neighborhood of Philadelphia, Pennsylvania, when she was a few months old.
 In addition to Philadelphia, she lived in Franconia, New Hampshire, and Moorestown, New Jersey.
 She studied Classical Greek at Wheaton College, believing that it was the best tool to help her with the calling of ultimately translating the New Testament of the Bible into an unknown language.

 It was at Wheaton that she met Jim Elliot.
-Before their marriage, Elisabeth completed a year of specialized post-graduate studies at the Prairie Bible Institute in Alberta, Canada, where a campus prayer chapel was later named in her honor.
+Before their marriage, Elisabeth completed a year of specialized post-graduate studies at the Prairie Bible Institute in Alberta where a campus prayer chapel was later named in her honor.
 Jim Elliot and Elisabeth Howard individually went to Ecuador to work with the Tsáchila.